Sonoma-23/Luna-PDF/README.md

 Luna PDF is a simple, PDF viewer built with Python and Tkinter.

+Also I haven't tested this on Windows, but it should work.

 ## Installation
 1. Install Python 3.10+.
 2. Install dependencies: